How do you explain Veterans Day to kids? There are a few ways to explain Veterans Day to kids that we’ll be talking about here today.

 You can celebrate in any (or all) of these ways:

-7. Do a Google search for “military museum” and see what comes up in your area.
-(This subject matter can be boring to little ones, so if you take them, let them explore what’s interesting to them, instead of forcing them to see every exhibit and in a specific order or for a particular amount of time.
-It has to be fun to have an impact on them.)
+- Do a Google search for “military museum” and see what comes up in your area.
+This subject matter can be boring to little ones, so if you take them, let them explore what’s interesting to them, instead of forcing them to see every exhibit in a specific order or for a particular amount of time.
+It has to be fun to have an impact on them.

-11. Teach your child to say, “Thank you,” when he or she sees a person in uniform.
-If you see someone in uniform while you’re out with your child, you can set an example by saying it yourself, or buying his or her coffee while in line at Starbucks, etc.
+- Teach your child to say, “Thank you,” when he or she sees a person in a uniform.
+If you see someone in uniform while you’re out with your child, you can set an example by saying it yourself, buying their coffee while in line at Starbucks, etc.

-13. Explain the United Nations to kids.
-If you need help, click here (Hint: It is not as hard as you think, and will encourage them to problem-solve with people with their peers.)
+- Explain the United Nations to kids.
+If you need help, click here (Hint: it’s not as difficult as you think, and it’ll encourage them to collaborate with their peers to solve problems.)

-* Photos taken at the Fort Carson US Army Base, Colorado
+* Photos were taken at the Fort Carson US Army Base, Colorado